Skip to content

 There are ghosting sites that are stealing the profiles of reputable ghostwriters and putting them on their sites.
 MY SERVICES ARE ONLY OFFERED HERE.
 If you see my profile on another site stating I work for them, they’re scammers.

 Want to write a children's book, but feel lost?
-Need help getting started or finishing?
-I can help.
+Need help starting or finishing?
+Contact me!

-A-Z help with self-publishing your children's picture book or chapter book manuscript.
+A-Z help self-publishing your children's picture book or chapter book.

 Recent Posts